 Expert Treatment for TMJ Disorder in Marietta

-If you are experiencing pain and tenderness around your jaw or ear, you may have temporomandibular joint disorder.
-Also referred to as TMJ, the condition can present difficulties when chewing and cause a persistent ache.
-At Shining Smiles Family Dentistry in Marietta, Dr. Shaila Mohip-Chahwala is mindful of the aggravation caused by TMJ disorder, and is dedicated to relieving the symptoms of TMJ.
+Dr. Shaila Mohip-Chahwala is a caring family dentist in Marietta, helping patients of all ages with temporomandibular joint (TMJ) disorder.
+As a persistent source of aching, pain and tenderness around the jaw or ear, this condition will often present difficulties when chewing.
+At Shining Smiles Family Dentistry in Marietta, Dr. Mohip is mindful of the aggravation caused by TMJ disorder, and is dedicated to relieving the symptoms of TMJ.

 What Is TMJ Disorder?